Founded in 2002 by Chef Emeril Lagasse and his wife Alden,

 The Aarón Sánchez Impact Fund provides culinary arts education and human services programming for Latino youth.

 Fundraising is a crucial part of the Foundation’s efforts and essential to achieving its mission.
 Funding for the Foundation’s programs is provided through individual and corporate donations, as well as annual fundraising events.
 Each fall, the Foundation hosts its signature annual fundraising weekend, which includes the black tie gala and top ranked charity wine auction, Carnivale du Vin.
-In the spring, the Foundation hosts Line, Vine & Dine, a weekend fishing tournament in Fort Lauderdale and the Chi Chi Miguel Throwdown weekend, a spirited BBQ competition in Santa Rosa Beach.
+In the spring, the Foundation hosts Line, Vine & Dine, a weekend fishing tournament in Fort Lauderdale and the Chi Chi Miguel Throwdown weekend, a spirited BBQ competition in Walton County.

 Alden and I wanted to reach and impact kids in a positive manner, and we knew the best way to do that was through food."